Best Broker for UCITS ETFs (Europe / EU-UK Retail)

 Should I care which exchange my UCITS ETF is listed on?

 Yes.
 The same ETF can be listed on multiple exchanges in different currencies with different liquidity.
 A thinly traded listing means a wider spread that you pay on entry and again on exit.
-Prefer the most liquid listing that matches your funding currency.
+Search by ISIN, prefer the most liquid listing that matches your funding currency, and use a limit order during normal market hours.

 What is the simplest UCITS ETF setup for a beginner in Europe?